-My day-to-day life has always been filled with a tension between having to “keep up” with the pace of living in a chaotic and confusing world, while internally longing for personal space, simplicity and places to hide.
-Being a very private person, art helps me channel my feelings out into the world (maybe), so I don’t have to carry them inside myself.
+I’m always filled with a tension between having to keep up with the pace of living in a chaotic and confusing world, while internally longing for personal space, simplicity and peace.
+Being a very private person, art helps me channel my feelings out into the world, so I don’t have to always carry them inside myself.

 Having recently heard a lecture by Artist Timothy Hawkesworth, I was struck by his answer to an audience member’s question, “What are you trying to tell us in your paintings?”
 Timothy answered (in my words) “I am not trying to tell you anything, I am simply sharing my personal experience with you in my painting.
 Only you can determine what your experience is when you see it.”

 I like this concept.
 I am not trying to impose any particular message to viewers.
 I respect whatever reactions they may have.
 However, I am always curious and interested to hear about what people see and feel in regards to my work.

 To me, art is open – art is experimentation – art is non-judgmental – art elicits and provokes emotion – art gets us closer to what the human experience is all about.
 Creating art is a form of meditation; I can finally live in the moment which is where I’m supposed to be.
 The future and the past disappear and I become a vehicle of expression.
 Those of us who work this way are considered artists who focus on the process of art rather than the outcome.